thatcatcancode/sci-guard/README.md

 ## Workflow

-- Scientists upload research papers (.txt, .docx, or .pdf).
+- Scientists upload research grant proposal (.txt, .docx, or .pdf).

 - Scans the text for banned words or phrases.

+- Returns a summarized report

-- Returns the problematic sentences.
+- Returns the problematic sentences with the banned words highlighted.

-- Suggests replacement sentences, using sentiment analysis and generative AI.
+- Suggests replacement sentences, using generative AI.

 ## 🖼️ Frontend (Web UI)